Natural High (Commodores album)

-Natural High is the sixth studio album by the musical group the Commodores, released in 1978.
+Natural High is the sixth studio album by the musical group Commodores, released in 1978.
 "Three Times a Lady", released as a single, became their first Billboard Hot 100 number one.
 The album topped Billboard's R&B Album charts for 8 non-consecutive weeks and peaked at number three on the Billboard 200.

 Critical reception

-Natural High earned the group a 1979 Grammy nomination for Best R&B Performance by a Duo, Group or Chorus.
+Natural High earned the group a 1979 Grammy Award nomination for Best R&B Performance by a Duo, Group or Chorus.

 Record World called the single "Flying High" a "classically slick r&b hip swinger with cross format appeal."